-As of MySQL 5.6.10, commercial distributions of MySQL 5.6 include a thread pool plugin that provides an alternative thread-handling model designed to reduce overhead and improve performance.
+As of MySQL 5.6.10, MySQL Enterprise Edition includes a thread pool plugin that provides an alternative thread-handling model designed to reduce overhead and improve performance.
 It implements a thread pool that increases server performance by efficiently managing statement execution threads for large numbers of client connections.
-See Section 8.11.6, “The Thread Pool Plugin”.
+See Section 8.12.7, “The Thread Pool Plugin”.

 To control and monitor how the server manages threads that handle client connections, several system and status variables are relevant.
 (See Section 5.1.4, “Server System Variables”, and Section 5.1.6, “Server Status Variables”.)